ApoorvaKa/ApoorvaKa/README.md

 <p align=center>Senior at NYU</p>

-- Majoring in Computer Science at NYU
+- Majoring in Computer Science
 - Minor in Game Engineering
 - Minor in Management and Public Policy